Description:

 Probation

-Appointment to this exempt position (non-Civil Service) will be subject to a two year probationary period as required by Section 1050 of the City Charter.
-Successfully completing this probationary period will result in tenure with the office.
+Appointment to this exempt position (non-Civil Service) will be subject to a two-year probationary period as required by Section 1050 of the City Charter.
+Successful completion of this probationary period will result in tenure with the office.

 Classification: